 In any relationship, poor communication can be a driver of mistrust.
 If a communicative disconnect starts right off-the-bat from, oh, the intake session, you’re in for a rough recruiting process.

 That’s because the intake session is the framework for the rest of the recruitment process.
 Get it wrong from the beginning, and the rest of your efforts will be wrong, too.
-You could avoid the pitfalls that come with wasted time and money if you come prepared, like seriously prepared, for the intake call.
+You could avoid the pitfalls that come with wasted time and money if you come prepared, like seriously prepared.

 What better way to come prepared than to have a list of hyper-targeted questions to ask your hiring manager?

 Here are twenty-seven of them to help you get started.

 Before you hop on the call or enter an intake meeting, you should already know general information about the role, like job title and location.
 However, it’s good to start